 That shared vision brought together more than 130 teams from government, industry and every branch of the U.S. Armed Forces in dozens of locations in August and September 2020 to further field test the Advanced Battle Management System, which relies on artificial intelligence, machine learning and virtual reality to repel attacks against the U.S. homeland.

 Homeland defenders must dominate adversaries in all domains because threats do not all materialize in the form of planes, bombs or missiles.
 Fierce battles are being waged in the information arena, and the U.S. Global Engagement Center is on the front lines.
 The center combats propaganda and disinformation from Russia, Iran, the PRC and terrorist groups to stop adversaries from weakening democratic institutions or promoting civil unrest.

 To make sure adversaries cannot threaten North America from the icy approaches of the Arctic, Canadian and U.S. experts are devising strategies to create a layered defensive ecosystem that includes military assets and information operations.
 And, finally, challenges posed by the global coronavirus pandemic in 2020 combined with threats from great power adversaries have demonstrated the need for defense strategies to focus on resilience.
 From vulnerable cyber infrastructure to China-centric supply chains, homeland defense experts are strengthening systems and duplicating supply networks to champion resilience as a strategy.

-We hope The Watch continues to spark dialogue about homeland defense, and we invite you to contact us at email@example.com with your perspectives.
+As The Watch continues to spark dialogue about homeland defense issues, we invite you to contact us at email@example.com with your perspectives.